Pomax/are-we-flying/docs/index.md

   }

   /**
-   * register a bunch of events that we want to be notified of:
+   * register a bunch of events that we want to be notified of,
+   * without exposing this function to clients.
    */
   #registerWithAPI(api, autopilot) {
     // Obviously, it'll be good to know if we're paused or not: